Natural Growing Conditions

 Growing from Seed

 Everybody seems to agree that it is very difficult to germinate Psychotria viridis seeds.
-I’ve heard of so many failures, I have never tried.
+I’ve heard of so many failures, including someone using a vaporizer as a propagator to heat the seed(!?).
+Crazy!
+I have never tried though, it just doesn’t seem worth the trouble.
 I ended up buying a rooted cutting to save myself the hassle.
 If you really must grow from seed, I would recommend using a variation of this technique:

 - Soak the seeds for 15 minutes in a mild bleach solution.